Dropter/CC3Dropter/README.md

+# This is a personal research topic.
+# Use it under the knowledge that it might not work properly, yet.
+# Enjoy the adventure :-).

 # CC3Dropter
-Arduino library and code to get Telemetry data from CC3D board.
+Arduino code to get Telemetry data from CC3D board.

 # Motivation
 Develop a well-designed and documented library to get data from CC3D board using Arduino.